 Listen closely and you might hear the cinnamon basil plant growing in my garden–it’s growing so fast.

-Up to now, its purpose for existing was unknown to me.
+Up until now, its purpose for existing was unknown to me.
 I had no idea what to do with cinnamon basil.
 But I think I may have found it.